winner2085/CS-Lesson3-CSS-Intro/README.md

 # Lesson 2.3: Intro to CSS

 ## 🎯 Objectives
-- Understand the purpose and structure of CSS.
+- Understand the purpose and structure of CSS!
 - Learn how to select and style HTML elements using CSS.
 - Gain hands-on experience with various CSS properties and values.